DinoHub-SubT/dsta_deploy/docs/deploy-layout.md

 ## 2-level

-  - the 2-level is an intermediate repo, inside the 1-level
-  - it is a submodule, used as a *meta-repo*
-  - testing team can easily switch between 2-level during unit test.
-  - examples are `common`, `ugv`, etc.
-  - when updating 2-level, you will need another commit in 1-level. commit to 1-level when the 2-level is fully tested on robot hardware.

-## 3-level

-  - the 3-level is a the main algorithm repo, inside the 2-level
+  - the 2-level is a the main algorithm repo, inside the 2-level
-  - the *3-level* are the actual algorithms being developed
+  - the *2-level* are the actual algorithms being developed
-  - when updating 3-level, you will need another commit in 2-level and 1-level. commit to 1-level when the 3-level is fully tested on robot hardware.
+  - when updating 2-level, you will need another commit in 2-level and 1-level. commit to 1-level when the 2-level is fully tested on robot hardware.

-## Summary

-- The *deploy repository* is a 3-level layout
-- You will always need to do at least 3 commits, when making changes in the 3-level submodule.